ryanmab/smvr/README.md

 Dialects reflect interpretations of the SemVer specification.

-A dialect must implement a method for parsing a version string in accordance with deterministic set of rules.
-For example, differing package managers may impose specific constraints to the style of a SemVer string.
+A dialect must implement a method for parsing a version string in accordance with a deterministic set of rules.
+For example, differing package managers may impose different constraints to the style of a SemVer string.
 This is the perfect use case of a dedicated dialect.

 Currently only Semver Versioning 2.0.0 is supported.